Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 There are other sleeping bags which are lighter, so if you need ultralight backpacking gear, don't look at this bag.

 Also, if you're a really petite woman, the regular length might be too much for you.
-At 5'3", I find it just right for my needs because the extra fabric is used to cushion my legs and feet while I sleep.

 This bag doesn't pack down extremely small - around 6 liters.